EpicAlbin03/halstead-complexity/README.md

 ## Contributing

+> [!NOTE]
+> After cloning the repository, make sure to install `tree-sitter-python` and `tree-sitter-javascript`, as they are required for running the tests.
+However, remember to remove them again before merging your changes.

 - More default language support is welcome.
 Please add the configuration to the [default config](https://github.com/EpicAlbin03/halstead-complexity/blob/main/src/halstead_complexity/default_config.json) and include the optional dependency in the [pyproject.toml](https://github.com/EpicAlbin03/halstead-complexity/blob/main/pyproject.toml).
 - For now the project is focused on Halstead complexity.
 But it could potentially be expanded to include other metrics such as cyclomatic complexity and maintainability index.